EternityForest/AnyoneCanDoIt/README.md

 Things that don't last, should be replaceable.
 Don't let a design leave the drawing board if it becomes disposable because of one part.
-Beyond that, things that wear should be common and available anywhere, like 0.7mm pencil leads, not propietary to one manufacturer, or even handmade and totally unique.
+Beyond that, things that wear should be common and available anywhere, like 0.7mm pencil leads, not proprietary to one manufacturer, or even handmade and totally unique.